catberry/catberry/docs/modules/context.md

 But use it very carefully because at server Catberry uses `Referer` HTTP header and in browser it is just previous URL in History API.

+##User agent
+You can get user agent string whenever you want using `userAgent` property of context.

 ##State
 Most important thing in context is `state` property.
 It is an immutable object that you can use to know what application parameters now are.